wp-plugins/osm/readme.txt

 * visualize your route in the map (KML and GPX format)
 * visualize all geo meta data in the map
 * use custom field to add geodata to your blog
-* geo data are written to html-meta tags
+* geo data are written to html-meta tags of your blog

 == Installation ==